sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 | :------------------------------------------ |:-------------|
 | **Email address** | Enter the organisation email address of the **Technical admin.**
 | **First name, Last name, and Contact number**| These details will be automatically displayed if the email address of the **Technical admin** is linked to a TechPass account.
 If not, the requestor needs to enter them manually.
-| **Organisation** | If the **Technical admin** has a TechPass account, then the organisation field is automatically displayed and cannot be edited.
+| **Organisation** | If the **Technical admin** has a TechPass account, then the organisation is automatically displayed and cannot be edited.
 If not, the requestor needs to enter it manually.

 d.
 Enter the **Billing details.**